 There's the Fontainebleau, kin to the famous Miami hotel: 68 stories high, vacant since construction started in 2007 at an estimated $3 billion cost.

 Across the street was the legendary Stardust, busy until the day it was closed in 2006.
 Local casino corporation Boyd Gaming bought it up and tore it down, intending to build an ultraluxurious megaresort with Mondrian and Delano hotels, shopping, convention space, multiple theaters ...

 They got as far as the girders before the recession hit in 2008.
 Now, a Chinese-themed resort from Genting Group is expected to open on the site in 2018.

 6. The famous casino that isn't

-The Tangiers was the setting of "Casino," perhaps the best movie made about Las Vegas; the Tangiers is also a recurring plot point/location on "CSI."
+The Tangiers was the setting of "Casino," perhaps the best movie made about Las Vegas; the Tangiers was also a recurring plot point/location on "CSI."

 However, the Tangiers doesn't exist.